-- 4.1 The Audit Committee has a right to request relevant information from Members and Officers of the Council. - 4.2 The Audit Committee will not be able to transact the powers, functions and duties reserved to the full Council, the Executive, Overview and Scrutiny and other Regulatory Committees. - 4.3 The Audit Committee will have access to in-house financial, legal and any other professional advice necessary to carry out its functions. - 4.4 The Chairman of the Audit Committee and the external and internal auditor will meet as necessary and the Council's Head of Audit Services will provide necessary services and support and assistance to the Audit Committee.
+- 4.1 The Audit Committee has a right to request relevant information from appropriate or relevant Members and Officers of the Council. - 4.2 The Audit Committee will not be able to transact the powers, functions and duties reserved to the full Council, the Executive, Overview and Scrutiny and other Regulatory Committees. - 4.3 The Audit Committee will have access to in-house financial, legal and any other professional advice necessary to carry out its functions.